phax/phoss-directory/README.md

   * The extended search for the UI must be added

 # News and noteworthy

+* v0.6.0 - work in progress
+  * Updated to ph-commons 9.0.0
+  * Updated to Apache Lucene 7.2.1
+  * Fixed some issues (as #30)
 * v0.5.1 - 2017-07-21
   * Extended `PDClient` to explicitly support a configurable truststore.
 A default truststore for the current setup is included.
   * PD client https hostname verification can now be
   * PD client has now a custom exception callback to catch exceptions in the operations and handle them outside the client.
   * Removed the JDK 6 PD client because the ECC certificates used are only supported by JDK 7 onwards.
 The old version is anyway in the Maven central repository.
 * v0.5.0 - 2017-07-12
   * Updated release for https://directory.peppol.eu and https://test-directory.peppol.eu

 # Building requirements
 To build the PD software you need at least Java 1.8 and Apache Maven 3.x.
 Configuration for usage with Eclipse Neon and Oxygen is contained in the repository.